 If you have skipped a year at school or are in other unusual circumstances, please contact us to confirm.

-Candidates who apply to UWC through UWC Great Britain will be representing the UK at United World Colleges across the world.
+Candidates who apply to UWC through UWC Great Britain will be representing Great Britain at United World Colleges across the world.

 Therefore, to apply through us, you must have lived in the UK for at least three years prior to applying or hold a British passport.
 You are eligible if you are British but you live overseas, though you may wish to contact the National Committee of the country you are resident in as well.
 You must be able to provide a British passport or other proof of British citizenship.

-Candidates who apply through UWC Great Britain must be able to attend an Assessment Day at Atlantic College.
+Candidates who apply through UWC Great Britain must be able to attend Final Assessment either online or at Atlantic College.
 Please see key dates for the exact timing of the Assessment Days.
-The day will involve group work, games, and discussions.
-Skype or telephone interviews are thus not available as an alternative.

 What if I'm not eligible?